RGLab/CytoML/Using_CytoML.md

 ## Examples

 These examples require the *flowWorkspaceData* package as well as the *CytoML* package and its dependencies.
 All figures (except the plots from FlowJo and Cytobank) are generated using the *ggcyto* package (@Van2018-zj).
-Automated gating is performed using the openCyto package (@F).
+Automated gating is performed using the openCyto package (@Finak2014-mr).

 These can be installed using Bioconductor as follows: